FanMediaLab/webxr-twine/README.md

 * Scenario 1 homepage background: <a href='https://www.freepik.com/photos/drugstore'>Drugstore photo created by mrsiraphol - www.freepik.com</a>
 * Scenario 2 homepage background: <a href='https://www.freepik.com/photos/pharmacist'>Pharmacist photo created by gpointstudio - www.freepik.com</a>
 * Scenario 3 homepage background: <a href='https://www.freepik.com/photos/pharmacist'>Pharmacist photo created by aleksandarlittlewolf - www.freepik.com</a>

+## Hosting
+This project is hosted on Netlify.
+You can view the live version of the project on: https://elearning-pharmacy.netlify.app/